banner ad

 With the proper approval, we also occasionally receive payments from ICBC when people have been involved in a Motor Vehicle Accident and suffer from anxiety or trauma as a result.

-Many clients who are self employed or who own their own company are able to offset the costs of counseling against their taxes.
+Many clients who are self employed or who own their own company are able to offset the costs of counselling against their taxes.

 What hours are you open?